google/gae-secure-scaffold-python3/README.md

     env_variables:
       FLASK_SETTINGS_FILENAME: "settings.py"

-See the [Flask documentation for configuring an application](https://flask.palletsprojects.com/en/master/config/) for more details.
+See [Configuration Handling](https://flask.palletsprojects.com/en/master/config/) in the Flask documentation for more details.

 ### Changing the CSP configuration